-All deliveries of primary feedstock that has been harvested in Estonia, but is not FSC or PEFC certified, Warmeston OÜ will verify that it has not been sourced from WKHs.
-Additional control procedures, e.g. procedures according to FSC-STD-40-005: FSC Standard For Company Evaluation of FSC Controlled Wood, are applied if applicable.
+Warmeston OÜ will verify all deliveries of primary feedstock which have been harvested in Estonia and are sold without an FSC or PEFC certified claim, whether they have been sourced from WKHs.
 All feedstock subject to SBE must meet prior the evaluation at least SBP-approved Controlled Feedstock System requirements.

-Warmeston OÜ will use the delivery documents, a list of approved suppliers and publicly available databases (e.g. maps at: http://register.metsad.ee/avalik/ or at least biannually renewed databases from competent authorities40) to verify that the delivered primary feedstock has not been sourced from WKHs.
+Warmeston OÜ will use the delivery documents, a list of approved suppliers and publicly available databases (e.g. maps at: https://register.metsad.ee/ or at least biannually renewed databases from competent authorities76) to verify that the delivered primary feedstock has not been sourced from WKHs.
 During the reception and registration of primary feedstock the assistants will carry out the following control procedure within the SBE:

-- 1. Has the supplier signed an agreement and committed not to supply wood from WKHs?

-- 1.1 If yes, go to 2.

-- 1.2 If no, the products cannot be sourced.

-- 2. Can the products be traced back to the logging site in forest?

-- 2.1 If yes, go to 3.

-- 2.2 If no, the products cannot be sourced.

-- 3. Is there a felling permit issued?

-- 4.1 If yes go to 5

-- 4.2 If no go to 4.

-- 4. Fellings without felling permit (according to forest act).

-- 4.1 If there is no WKHs on the FMU according to available information: the products can be sourced.

-- 4.2 If there is a WKHs on FMU an on-site the products cannot be sourced as SBP-compliant.
+- 1. Has the supplier signed a code of conduct? - 1.1 If yes, go to 2. - 1.2 If no, the products cannot be sourced. - 2.
+Can the products be traced back to the logging site in forest? - 2.1 If yes, go to 3. - 2.2 If no, the products cannot be sourced. - 3.
+Is there a felling permit issued? - 4.1 If yes go to 5 - 4.2 If no go to 4. - 4.
+Fellings without felling permit (according to forest act). - 4.1 If there is no WKHs on the FMU according to available information: the products can be sourced. - 4.2 If there is a WKHs on FMU the products cannot be sourced as SBP-compliant. - 5.
+Does the logging site defined in the felling permit, provided with the supplied material, match with the WKH location using the available information resources (updated maps or databases)? - 5.1 If yes: the products cannot be sourced as SBP-compliant

-40 An inquery has been sent to the Environmental Agency of Estonia (the responsible authority responsible for updating the WKH databases) to clarify the of changes on the WKH register.
+76 An inquery has been sent to the Environmental Agency of Estonia (the responsible authority responsible for updating the WKH databases) to clarify the of changes on the WKH register.
 If significant a more frequent update rate of the WKH database will be implemented.
 These databases will be shared with the suppliers who are included in the SBE.